Exact Calabi-Yau categories and odd-dimensional Lagrangian spheres: Existence of cyclic dilations

 We now apply Theorem \ref{theorem:Koszul} to concrete geometric situations.
 As a quick application, let $T$ be a tree with vertex set $T_0$.
-For each $v\in T_0$ we associate a simply-connected closed manifold $Q_v$ of dimension $n\geq3$.
-For simplicity, we also assume that $Q_v$ is $\mathit{Spin}$.
-Denote by $M_T$ the Weinstein manifold obtained by plumbing the cotangent bundles $T^\ast Q_v$ according to the tree $T$.
+For each $v\in T_0$ we associate a simply-connected closed manifold $L_v$ of dimension $n\geq3$.
+For simplicity, we also assume that $L_v$ is $\mathit{Spin}$.
+Denote by $M_T$ the result of plumbing the cotangent bundles $T^\ast L_v$ according to the tree $T$.
+As a Weinstein manifold, $M_T$ admits a handlebody decomposition, whose associated subcritical Weinstein manifold is the plumbing of $T^\ast\overline{L}_v$ according to $T$, with $\overline{L}_v$ being the manifold with boundary obtained by carving out an open disc from $L_v$.
+Denote by $\Lambda_T=\bigsqcup_v\Lambda_v$ the union of the boundaries of the manifolds $\{L_v\}_{v\in T_0}$.